ffruylan03/IDCardGenerator/README.md

-# Identification Card Generator
+# Generates QR Code
-Sample web-based application for generating ID Card with QR Code.
-The system was build using ASP.Net MVC and ZXing.
+This sample web app generates QR Code using ZXing library.
+The project was build in ASP.Net MVC.